-Pedro Almeida has a PhD (2011) in Physics by Universidade da Madeira.
-His current research interests include theory and modelling of corona and streamer discharges, of self-organized patterns of spots on electrodes of glow discharges, kinetic theory of plasma, and stability of low-current discharges and breakdown.
-He has served as director of IPFN Research Node in Universidade da Madeira between 2017 and 2019 and was a member of IPFN Administration Board between 2016 and 2019.
+Pedro Almeida earned the title of Agregação (similar to Habilitation in other countries) in Physics in 2023 and a PhD in Physics in 2011, both by Universidade da Madeira.
+His current research interests include theory and modelling of corona and streamer discharges, of self-organized patterns of spots on electrodes of glow discharges, kinetic theory of plasma, and stability of low-current discharges and breakdown phenomena in both compressed gases and vacuum.
+He has served as director of IPFN Research Node in Universidade da Madeira between 2017 and 2019 and is a member of IPFN Administration Board.
+He is a member of the Scientific Council and Secretary of the Assembly of Faculdade de Ciências Exactas e da Engenharia.

 Pedro Almeida is referee for several international scientific journals; as examples, Plasma Sources Science and Technology, Physics of Plasmas, Journal of Physics D: Applied Physics, IEEE Transactions on Plasma Science.